Section: Overview

 About Vanessa Letico

-Vanessa Letico is a Lecturer in Criminology (Level B) at Victoria University.
-Her research interests are in “voiceless victimology”; focusing on the victimisation experiences of those who do not have a voice including children, animals, people with disabilities and deceased victims.
+Her research interests are in voiceless victimology; focusing on the victimisation experiences of those who do not have a voice including infants/children, animals, people with disabilities and deceased victims.
+Dr Letico's research focuses on sexual violence victimisation experiences of Deaf and Hard-of-Hearing women and their unique barriers to reporting and justice.

-Currently, Vanessa’s research focuses on sexual violence victimisation experiences of Deaf and Hard-of-Hearing women and their unique barriers to reporting and justice.
+Beyond her research, Dr Letico is passionate about childhood literacy and is a children's book author.
 Vanessa is also passionate about teaching the next generation of criminal justice workers and is the Unit Convenor of LCR2003 Criminological Theory and LCR3004 Victims, Justice and the Law at Victoria University.

 Email: [email protected]